defendtheweb/hackthis.co.uk/README.md

     </virtualhost>
     ```

-4. Restart Apache to enable the new virtual host
+4. Enable the new virtual host with a2ensite and restart Apache
 5. Add a line to /etc/hosts mapping the virtual host to the local machine 127.0.0.1.
     For example for the virtual host va.com use
     ```